chzylee/action-workflow-hcp-terraform/README.md

 ## Usage

+**This workflow assumes the given HCP Workspace exists already.**

 This repository provides a reusable GitHub Actions workflow for running Terraform operations using HCP Terraform.
-You can call this workflow from another repository using the `workflow_call` event.
+Follow the example below to see how to use this action in a GitHub Action.

 ### Example